mnaimar-dev/mnaimar-dev/README.md

 - 🎓 I am a **Computer Engineering Student** and a **Certified Financial Advisor (AFC®)**.

-- 🚀 I’m currently working as Software Developer at <a target="_blank" href="https://www.mercadolibre.com">Mercado Libre</a>.
+- 🚀 I’m currently working as a Software Developer at <a target="_blank" href="https://www.mercadolibre.com">Mercado Libre</a>.

-- 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards **Blockchain Development**.
+- 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards **FinTech Software Development**.

 ### Where to find me
 <p align="left">